top of page

 Schwarzbier

 Scwarzbier means ‘black beer’ in German but it can be brown as well and often will feature ruby highlights when held up to a light.
 It is argued to be the most continuously brewed beer style in history.
-It contains all the colour and deep flavours of a stout or porter, but instead of the roasted or burnt flavour providing bitterness, here that is derived from the hops.
-It is known for its smooth and rich flavour, with notes of roasted malt, chocolate, and coffee.
+Schwarzbier contains all the colour and deep taste of a stout or porter, but instead of the roasted or burnt flavours providing bitterness, here that is derived from hops which also help provide a dry finish.
+It is known for its smooth and rich profile, with notes of roasted malt, chocolate, and coffee.
 Schwarzbier is typically light to medium-bodied and has a moderate level of bitterness.

 a glass of Schwarzbier